williaumwu/demo1-aws_ec2_server/README.md

 This explicit approach is the quickest way to get started to import the Terraform code as a Config0 execgroup and the Config0 stack that refers to this Terraform code.
 The implicit approach is the easiest way to manage and scale the imports moving forward.

-After completing these steps:
-1. Check in your code and have Config0 evaluate this repository for additions/changes
+After completing these steps, check in your code and have Config0 evaluate this repository for additions/changes.
-2. This Terraform code and its execution now becomes:
-   - Immutable
-   - Portable
-   - Easily reusable by other upstream Terraform and DevOps code
+It will find a new execgroup and a new stack.